-The average wage for a photographer in New Hampshire is around $16.36 per hour.
+The average salary for a plumber in New Hampshire is around $59,740 per year.

 Approximate values based on highest and lowest earning segments.

 Plumber salary by state

 How much one can earn working as a plumber depends on many factors.
 Variables that determine pay include plumbing school education, place of employment, one's level (apprentice, journeyman, or master plumber), years of experience, type of work, and the kind of employer one works for.

 Apprentice plumbers who are just starting out could make 30% - 50% less than a fully trained plumber.
 As an apprentice, one shouldn’t be too focused on salary.
 The employer is paying a salary and investing a lot of time and money in the training.
 The goal is simply to get a plumbing education, master the skills of the trade, and advance to the point of journeyman and getting a plumbing license.
 There will be a lot more flexibility in work as well as increased pay once that is achieved.

 Once the level of journeyman has been achieved (and with a few years of experience), one should be earning the average plumber salary for their area.
 The BLS reports that the national average plumber's salary is approximately $50,000.

 Those that have the most autonomy in their work are master plumbers, and compared to an apprentice and a journeyman, have the highest earning potential.
 Some master plumbers will earn well in excess of $100,000.

 How do plumber salaries compare to similar careers?

 |Marine electrician salary||$61K|